RDjarbeng/RDjarbeng/_posts/2024-08-10-lumalabs_genai.md

   Your browser does not support the video tag.
 </video>

-The AI recognized the image as one of flying insects, and it attempted to animate them.
+The dream machine AI recognized the image as one of flying insects, and it attempted to animate them.
 However, it struggled with making the wings flap realistically.
 To give the attempt some credit, the bees in the background seemed to move their wings slightly.
 While the body of the insect moved like a flying object, it didn't quite capture the nuances of how insects actually fly which I found hilarious.

 In reality, a bee can't move forward or tilt its body the way the AI made it do without flapping its wings.
 This is an interesting example of generative AI's limitations—specifically, its lack of understanding of the physical laws that govern the real world.